Devansh-awat/greenbotics/README.md

 </table>

 **Potential Improvements**

-- Use the Raspberry Pi AI camera to process data on the camera itself.
-This will reduce processing load on the Raspberry Pi
+- Use an alternative wide angle AI camera to process data on the camera itself.
+This will reduce processing load on the Raspberry Pi.
+- Attempt to resolve tuning issues with fish eye camera to ignore off field objects.

 ## IMU